-Besides, there are many open-source platforms to investigate the feasibility of implementing the state-of-the-art ML approaches to operate a power system in an autonomous manner.
-The Learning to Run a Power Network (L2RPN)\footnote{https://l2rpn.chalearn.org/} challenges opens opportunities for researchers all over the world \cite{marot2020L2prn}.
+Besides, there are many open-source platforms to investigate the feasibility of implementing state-of-the-art ML approaches to operate a power system autonomously.
+The L2RPN\footnote{https://l2rpn.chalearn.org/} challenges open opportunities for researchers all over the world.
 It provides an environment for competitors to run ML algorithms to control the power system \cite{marot2020L2prn}.
 Up to now, the competitions have been launched in IJCNN 2019, WCCI 2020, NeurIPS 2020, ICAPS 2021, and WCCI 2022.
-The involved datasets have been used to evaluate the vulnerability of the applied DRL approaches \cite{zeng2022pcvadrl}\cite{zheng2021vldrlfirst}.
-The OpenAI Gym environment CityLearn provides a convenient platform for researchers to evaluate their multi-agent reinforcement learning algorithms for power system applications \cite{nagy2021citylearn}\cite{zeng2022resiliendrl}.
+The involved datasets have been used to evaluate the vulnerability of the applied DRL approaches \cite{zeng2022pcvadrl,zheng2021vldrlfirst}.
+The OpenAI Gym environment CityLearn provides a convenient platform for researchers to evaluate their MARL algorithms for power system applications \cite{zeng2022resiliendrl,nagy2021citylearn}.
 Gym-ANM is another well-known simulator for emulating the power system control with ML approaches \cite{henry2021gymanm}.
-Reinforcement learning for grid control (RLGC) is the world's first open-source platform for testing DRL approaches for the operation and control of power systems \cite{wan2022drllcps}\cite{huang2019rlgc}.
+The RLGC is the world's first open-source platform for testing DRL approaches for the operation and control of power systems \cite{wan2022drllcps,huang2019rlgc}.
 Moreover, the building load consumption data is generated according to the building simulation platforms using the EnergyPlus \cite{chen2022fistml}.